akshatmittal61/notes/README.md

 <p>
 Notes is a full stack web application built in plain HTML and CSS.
 <br />
-It can be further used for [Planner](https://github.com/akshatmittal61/planner)
+It can be further used for <a href="https://github.com/akshatmittal61/planner">Planner</a>
 </p>
 <p>
 Runtime used in backend: <a href="https://nodejs.org/">Node.js</a>